yashdatir1999/Disney-Clone/README.md

 # Disney-plus-Clone
-Experience the magic with my Disney Clone built using React.js (Vite) and powered by the Free Movie Database API.
-This responsive web app brings the enchantment of Disney to your screen, offering a delightful and immersive experience.
-Explore your favorite movies, characters, and more in this engaging and user-friendly project.
+Explore the magic of Disney with this responsive movie app!
+Utilizing the Free Movie Database API, enjoy a vast collection of Disney movies.
+Built with React.js and Vite, enhanced with Tailwind CSS for a visually appealing experience.
+Check it out and relive the enchantment!
 [Click Here](https://disney-clone-yash.vercel.app/)